eduardoboucas/buildtimes/_posts/2015-03-22-what-bem-did-to-my-css-specificity.markdown

 To measure that I used Jonas Ohlsson's [CSS Specificity Graph Generator](http://jonassebastianohlsson.com/specificity-graph/) to see how the specificity of my shiny new BEM-powered stylesheet looked like when compared to the previous version using the plain old habit of naming things randomly.
 Here's how it looks:

-{% include image width="600" name="graph-before.png" caption="CSS specificity graph before BEM" %}
+{% include helpers/image.html width="600" name="graph-before.png" caption="CSS specificity graph before BEM" %}

-{% include image width="600" name="graph-after.png" caption="CSS specificity graph after BEM" %}
+{% include helpers/image.html width="600" name="graph-after.png" caption="CSS specificity graph after BEM" %}

 ## Here's what I make of it